Frequently Asked Questions

 Academic probation has the potential to affect financial aid if the aid requires the student to meet certain GPA requirements.
 Contact information for the Scholarship and Financial Aid office.

-A GPA calculator may be found under the Grade Menu in HokieSpa.
-Your cumulative GPA may also be found in your unofficial transcript found in HokieSpa.
-We strongly suggest working with your academic advisor to create a goal for your GPA for your probationary semester.
-Seeing what grades are needed can be motivating and help students to know how much time they need to invest in each class.
+A GPA calculator can be found under the Grades Menu in Hokie Spa.
+Your cumulative GPA can also be found on your unofficial transcript in Hokie Spa.
+We strongly suggest working with your academic advisor to create a goal for your GPA during your probationary semester.
+Seeing what grades are needed to return to good academic standing can be motivating and help students know how much time they need to invest in each class.

 This is very much dependent on the student and their specific situation.
 Meet with your advisor and discuss your options to determine the best way forward.
-In general it is recommended to take fewer credit hours and to excel in those classes however this is situation dependent.